engrogerio/docker-nodered/README.md

 ## Development image for Windows

 We have bundled a dockerfile to this repository, which allows you to create a quick and dirty Windows image, for development of concepts.
 This image is based on the official [node-red-docker](https://hub.docker.com/r/nodered/node-red-docker) image (latest) and bundles in Node-RED Dashboard.
 Use as you would on a Raspberry Pi, just substitute the **rpi** tag with **pc**.

+## About

+Raspberry Valley is a maker community in Karlskrona, Sweden, sponsored by [Dynapac](https://dynapac.com/en).
+We run makerspaces every week, working with Raspberry Pis, Arduinos and other interesting hardware.

+This repository is here to support our community of makers.
+A lot of our achievements are based and inspired by the community at large.
+We wish to pay back and share our experiences and lessons learned.
+Join us!

+You can find our pages here: [Raspberry Valley](https://raspberry-valley.azurewebsites.net).
+You can also join us on [Twitter](https://twitter.com/RaspberryValley) or check [Docker Hub](https://hub.docker.com/r/raspberryvalley/) for images of interest.

 ## Links